miyagis-forests/farmacy-food-kata/architecture/ddd-context-map.md

 - **Via Data Replication**

     ![BC integration Via Data Replication closer look](../images/ddd-context-map-bc-via-data-replication.png)
-    - There are a few cases there the integration is achieved via Data Replication, usually managed by a batch process.
+    - There are a few cases in which the integration is achieved via Data Replication, usually managed by a batch process.

 ## Behavior